 - Include interesting animation and transitions

-- Provide intuitive interface and natural interaction
+- Provide an intuitive interface and natural interaction

 - Include high-quality graphic elements